Last updated: 15 July 2026

 Poor SMART target: "Continue to develop communication skills and reflect on professional interactions."

-Good SMART target: "By 10 April, produce a reflective account (minimum 400 words) of a recent situation where you adapted your communication style for a specific stakeholder — link this explicitly to KSB S4 (adapt communication style) and KSB B2 (professional judgement).
-Submit through the learner portal."
+Useful SMART-style target: "By 10 April, explain a recent situation where you adapted your communication style for a specific stakeholder, link it to the relevant KSBs and submit the agreed evidence through the learner portal."

 What Ofsted Looks for in Progress Review Records